ajbax-cmd/SunLab-Access-Terminal/README.md

 # Sun Lab Access Terminal

-A class assignment for CMPSC 487W that uses Python GUI application that interfaces with a MySQL database to manage user access in the Sun Lab.
+A class assignment for CMPSC 487W that uses a Python GUI application that interfaces with a MySQL database to manage user access in the Sun Lab.

 ## Features